jamesplease/redux-resource/docs/guides/state-structure.md

 That same page that might also have a sidebar that shows the books that are in a user's shopping cart.

-In resourceful-redux, all of these books will be stored together in the `resources` array.
+In Resourceful Redux, all of these books will be stored together in the `resources` array.
 How can you, as a developer, know which books are the ones in the shopping cart, and which are the ones that were just released?